Stephen Gardiner: Edward VI's reign

-Great as Gardiner's influence had been with Henry VIII, his name was omitted from the king's will, though Henry was believed to have intended making him one of his executors.
-Henry had made provision in his will for a 16-man Council to rule England during his son Edward's minority (Edward VI).
+Great as Gardiner's influence had been with Henry VIII, his name was omitted from the King's will, though Henry was believed to have intended making him one of his executors.
+Henry had made provision in his will for a 16-man Council to rule England during his son Edward's minority.
 Gardiner was excluded from this council.
-Edward Seymour, a brother of Jane Seymour, seized power as Protector Somerset and he and his Council introduced radical Protestant reforms.
+Edward Seymour, a brother of Jane Seymour, seized power as Lord Protector and he and his council introduced radical Protestant reforms.
 Gardiner completely opposed these reforms.
 Between the time of Henry VIII's death in January 1547 and the end of that year, Gardiner wrote at least 25 indignant letters arguing that the reforms were both theologically wrong and unconstitutional.
 Most of these letters were addressed to Somerset.
 He resisted the visitation of his Winchester diocese by the ecclesiastical authorities.
 His remonstrances resulted in imprisonment in the Fleet, and the visitation of his diocese was held during his incarceration.
 Although soon released, he was summoned before the council, which demanded an explanation.
-Refusing to answer satisfactorily on some points, Gardiner was imprisoned in the Tower of London.
+Refusing to answer satisfactorily on some points, Gardiner was imprisoned in the Tower of London in June 1548.
 Eventually he was given a lengthy appearance before the Privy Council, beginning in December 1550 and, in February 1551 he was deprived of his bishopric and returned to the Tower where he remained for the rest of the reign (a further two years).
 During this time he unsuccessfully requested his acknowledged right as one of the Lords Spiritual to appear before the House of Lords.
 His bishopric was given to John Ponet, a chaplain of Cranmer's, translated from the bishopric of Rochester.